CostaFernando/ALLM/projects/automatic-content-tagging/README.md

 This will start the Streamlit server and open the app in a new tab in your default web browser.
 If it doesn't open automatically, you can manually navigate to `http://localhost:8501`.

 The application will prompt you to upload two CSV files.
 The first should contain the exam questions you want to tag, and the second should contain the list of potential skills.
 After you upload these files, the app will process them and provide a link to download a new CSV file.
 This file will contain your original questions, along with the predicted skill for each one.

----

-That's it!
-Now your users should be able to set up and run your Streamlit application following these instructions.

 ## Acknowledgements